bittricky/dnd-cli/README.md

 ## Disclaimer

 This tool is a fan-made project and is not affiliated with, endorsed, sponsored, or specifically approved by [Wizards of the Coast LLC](https://company.wizards.com/en).
 Dungeons & Dragons are trademarks of Wizards of the Coast LLC.
+In addition, if you are experiencing mental health challenges of any kind please seek out professional medical help from a certified provider who can guide you through the healing process.